Mukh-I/Restaurant-finder/README.md

 # Restaurant-finder

-## Small application that allows you to find nearby restaurants using the the geolocation api
+This is small application that allows you to find nearby restaurants using the the geolocation api